Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Introduction

 The outline of this paper is as follows: In Sec. \ref{sec:Setup}, we describe the experimental setup.
 In Sec. \ref{sec:Results}, we show the experimental results of these Nb/Cu films and focus on surface defect signals.
-In Sec. \ref{sec:Discussion}, we perform Time-Dependent Ginzburg-Landau (TDGL) simulations to better understand the experimental results, and compare these Nb/Cu films.
-In Sec. \ref{sec:Conclusion}, we summarize the experimental results of these Nb/Cu films and identify the best one for SRF application.
+In Sec. \ref{sec:Discussion}, we perform Time-Dependent Ginzburg-Landau (TDGL) simulations to better understand the experimental results.
+Through these simulations, we compare the Nb/Cu films and determine which film is most effective at reducing the nucleation of RF vortices associated with surface defects.
+In Sec. \ref{sec:Conclusion}, we summarize the results on the Nb/Cu films.